 Looking at this photo suggests to me that making music and having a laugh is not a bad recipe for life.
 Perhaps the odd pint doesn’t hurt either.

-I had no yardstick with which to measure the quality of the live music I heard that night, fifty years ago.
+I had no yardstick by which to measure the quality of the live music I heard that night, fifty years ago.
 But to my impressionable young ears, it was the best thing, ever.
 Thank you guys.

 So, who were the godfathers of punk?
 Sixties bands like the Kinks, and the American garage bands which followed them proved that exciting records could be made with a modest level of skill.
 The Velvet Underground’s attitude and Iggy and the Stooges’ wild energy pointed the way – and David Bowie helped both to reach a wider audience.
 For me, though, punk started in 1975 when I first saw Dr Feelgood.